leelasd/LigParGen_2.3/README.md

 # LigParGen_2.3

-Python script to convert BOSS generated OPLS-AA/CM1A(-LBCC) parameters to:
+Python package to convert BOSS generated OPLS-AA/CM1A(-LBCC) & OPLS-AA/CM5 parameters to:

 - OpenMM PDB AND XML FILES,
 - CHARMM RTF AND PRM FILES,